ramsg/GettingCleaningData/CodeBook.md

 Each row identifies the subject who performed the activity and the mean of the 66 measurements.

+Subject : Range 1:30

+Activity.Type : Range 1:6

+Avtivity.Description :

+        1 WALKING

+        2 WALKING_UPSTAIRS

+        3 WALKING_DOWNSTAIRS

+        4 SITTING

+        5 STANDING

+        6 LAYING

 The measurements "Mean" suffix with the co-ordinate are the Mean for that Subject for a given activity

 Similarly, the "Std" Suffix with the axis co-ordinate represnts the mean of the standard deviation

+These signals were used to estimate variables of the feature vector for each pattern:
+'-XYZ' is used to denote 3-axial signals in the X, Y and Z directions.

 * Subject
 * Activity.Type